Customizing list views

 How the column list works

-The column list is simply a list of columns displayed in the order in which they appear in the list view.
-You can reorder the columns in this view by dragging them to a new location.
+The column list is simply a list of columns displayed in the order that they appear in the list view.
+In this view they can be reordered by dragging and dropping.
 An edit icon and a delete icon are also provided for each column.

 To remove a column

-Click the cross icon relating to the column you want to remove.
+To remove a column, click the cross icon relating to that column.
 The column label is deleted immediately.
-Click Refresh results to see the change.
+Click Refresh results to remove the column.

 To edit the label on a column

-Click the pencil icon relating to the column whose label you want to edit.
+To edit the label on a column, click the pencil icon relating to that column.
 The column name is redisplayed in a text edit field.
 Edit the name and click Refresh results to see the change.

 To add a column

-Click the column you want to add by using the three-pane selector.
+To add a column, click the one you want to add by using the three pane selector.

 You can drag the column to the required position in the list.
-The attribute name (the column label) is displayed as editable text, so you can change it if required.
-Click Refresh results to see the change.
+The attribute name (the column label) is displayed as editable text so you can change it if required.
+Click Refresh results to add the column.